Considering applying for graduate school in the Earth and Environmental Sciences Department at University of Kentucky?

 Graduate applications are accepted on a rolling basis, and admissions are determined based on department needs, the strength of the application, and the ultimately availability of funding.
 Students interested in Fall semester admissions are strongly advised to submit completed applications by early January, though earlier is preferable.
 Students interested in Spring semester admissions are strongly advised to submit completed applications by early October.

-The Graduate School requires an official on-line application, including digital copies of transcripts from each post-secondary institution attended (unofficial scanned copies are acceptable), GRE scores (the institution code for the Grad School is R1837), TOEFL or IELTS scores (for international students who do not have English as their first language and who have not pursued a degree in an English-speaking country), and the application fee.
+The Graduate School requires an official on-line application (with application fee), including digital copies of transcripts from each post-secondary institution attended (unofficial scanned copies are acceptable) and TOEFL or IELTS scores (for international students who do not have English as their first language and who have not pursued a degree in an English-speaking country.
+A minimum score of 550 on the TOEFL (213 on the computerized version; 79 on the internet-based version) or 6.5 on the IELTS is required.
+If the application fee constitutes a financial hardship, please contact the director of graduate studies to discuss options (firstname.lastname@example.org).
 In addition, as part of the on-line application, the Department requires three confidential letters of reference, and a statement about your research interests.

 Guidance for letter writers can be found here.

 Guidance on personal statements for students seeking admissions is located here.